DVM New Student Information

 ALL CAMPUS NETWORK (Wolfpack One Card)

 New DVM Students will be eligible after June 9, 2014 to pick up your All-Campus Card, required to access our campus, at the West Dunn Building on main campus.
 The office is open Monday through Friday from 8:00am to 5:00pm.
 Please pick up your All-Campus Card prior to the first day of orientation on August 7th.
 If you currently have an unexpired Wolfpack One Card, you can continue to use it.
 If you have an expired card, you will need to bring that card with you in order to receive a new one to access our campus.

 PLEASE NOTE: The Wolfpack One Card Office moved to the West Dunn Building on Dan Allen Dr. at Thurman Dr. near Bragaw Residence Hall effective Monday, April 29, 2013.
 You are encouraged to review the Wolfpack One Card web site before visiting campus to learn of any potential service interruptions.

 In past years, we have found that many incoming students have had limited exposure to comparative anatomy and physiology.
 Dr. Jill Barnes will be contacting you about participating in a free on-line summer course that will give you a better foundation in these subjects.
 Please consider this course, even if some of it is review for you.
 The textbook for the course is an excellent reference.
 It is An Illustrated Guide to Veterinary Medical Terminology (Third Edition) by Janet Amundson Romich.
 It is available online (check major online retailers) for $71.00 (new) and $44.00 (used).

-Computing Resources and Educational Media and Design are excited about helping you succeed in your learning.
+Computing Resources and Educational Support Services are excited about helping you succeed in your learning.
 The entire curriculum is on-line and accessible by all CVM faculty and students.
 While a computer is not required, it is highly recommended.